Gunnersbury Park will play host to a series of concerts offering a vibrant mix of music genres in August 2022.

 Information for our neighbours

-This new series of single stage concerts replaces the two events Festival Republic previously delivered as part of Gunnersbury Park’s events programme; Lovebox and Gunnersville.
-The capacity has been reduced to 20,000 (previously 40,000 for Lovebox) to reflect feedback from residents and stakeholders, and with the aim to lessen any impact on our neighbours.
+This series of single stage concerts is hosted by Festival Republic.
 The concerts will be supported by a number of other ancillary activities including food and drink concessions, merchandise traders, other relevant traders, relevant sponsor activations and a licenced bar.

 Operating Hours: Gate opening times will vary for each concert day, live music will finish no later than 10.30pm, with the event being clear of the public by 11pm.